Docent Opportunities Expanding At Museum of South Texas History

 - How much time is required?
 Normally, 3 hours are needed to complete two morning tour groups.
 You may choose to be scheduled all day or for just the morning.
 Most morning tours begin at 9:00 a.m. and 10:30 a.m.

 - Do I have to memorize all the facts and figures throughout the entire exhibit?
 No. Remember that children, depending on their grade level have limited attention spans.
 The information shared is based on what a particular age group can handle.

 - How much training is required before I do my first tour?
 You will be provided with materials to read and be taken on several tours as an observer before going solo.

-If you enjoy history, enjoy children, and if you are available during the week days, give Judy McClelland a call at 383-6911, the Museum of South Texas History.
+If you enjoy history, enjoy children, and if you are available during the week days, call MOSTHistory at +1-956-383-6911 and ask for Maria Rodriguez, the education officer, or Jerry Morales, the business administration officer.
 WE NEED YOU!